blaineboudreau/MEAN_App-1/README.md

 ##Welcome to eTrendy's app for fashion at your finger tips.<br>

-This is a collaborative group MEAN-Stack App project for Unit 3 at General Assembly featuring a simulated store.
+This is a collaborative group project for Unit 3 at General Assembly featuring a MEAN-Stack simulated ecommerce store.

 - To view this app go to: [eTrendy@heroku.com](https://etrendy-app.herokuapp.com/)